-Participants enrolled in the Certificate in University Teaching Skills are required to take three online courses (also referred to as online seminars) in the following sequence:
+Participants enrolled in the Principles Certificate are required to take three online courses (also referred to as online seminars) in the following sequence:

 The sequencing of the online courses is an intentional scaffold and serves as a foundation for a statement of teaching philosophy, syllabus development, and the creation of course projects and assessments.
 The course sequence is offered once each semester and once over the summer.
 Participants are not required to take the courses in a single semester.
 For example, a participant could take Teaching Philosophy in the fall semester and Course Design and Learning Technologies in the spring.
 Registration for these seminars is required and can be found on the Events page when registration is open.

-Participants enrolled in the Certificate in University Teaching Skills is required to select a faculty mentor from their home discipline or department and to meet with that person to discuss specific aspects of teaching.
+Participants enrolled in the Principles Certificate are required to select a faculty mentor from their home discipline or department and to meet with that person to discuss specific aspects of teaching.
 The purpose of the faculty mentor is to provide the Certificate participant with a person with whom he/she can openly discuss discipline or like-discipline perspectives on teaching.
-A full, detailed description of the expectations for the mentor/mentee relationship can be found in the Faculty Mentor Information and Guidelines webpage.
+A full, detailed description of the expectations for the mentor/mentee relationship can be found in the Faculty Mentor Information and Guidelines PDF.

 Each workshop in this series presents a fundamental teaching strategy or technique that could be in any teacher's toolbox.
 After a brief introduction about the why's and how's of the teaching strategy, participants will draft a lesson plan, assignment, or project that will put the tool to work immediately.
 This series is especially beneficial for those who are new to teaching or who want to refresh their teaching essentials.

 Independent Studies in the Certificate Program are defined as guided long term study of a particular teaching method.
-Currently, we offer one independent study credit, Service Learning, which requires the participant to meet with Leah Sweetman from the Center for Service and Community Engagement and create or redesign a course as a service learning course.
-For more information about how to earn this credit, click here.
+Currently, we offer one independent study credit, Service Learning, which requires the participant to meet with Leah Sweetman from the Center for Social Action and create or redesign a course as a service learning course.

 Institutes are multi-session and/or multi-day hands-on learning experiences, on topics of interest to a broad range of educators.
 Sessions are structured sequentially, and involve both structured learning time and unstructured work time, so that participants can learn from one another, not just from Center staff or facilitators.
 Currently, Certificate program participants may earn up to two Effective Teaching Credits for participating in any of the following institutes: Winter Institute, Ignatian Pedagogy Institute, and the May Event.
 Other Reinert Center institutes may be eligible for credit with permission.